Android-PowerUser/Windroid_11/README.md

 cd ./storage/external-1/
 wget https://github.com/Android-PowerUser/Windroid_11/releases/download/2023.07.29/Win11.7z.001 https://github.com/Android-PowerUser/Windroid_11/releases/download/2023.07.29/Win11.7z.002 https://github.com/Android-PowerUser/Windroid_11/releases/download/2023.07.29/Win11.7z.003
 while true; do
     echo "Unpacking on the SD card takes over 24 hours because write permission for each file is passed to Termux individually.
 Termux is WITHOUT Phantom_Process_Killer (Android 12+) stable enough for this, but if you have you should use a PC or MicroSD to OTG adapter for the unpacking.
-Unpacking anyway? (y/n)" read input if [ "$input" == "y" ] || [ "$input" == "Y" ]; then echo "Windroid 11 will unpacked.
+Unpacking still with Termux? (y/n)" read input if [ "$input" == "y" ] || [ "$input" == "Y" ]; then echo "Windroid 11 will unpacked.
 Until tomorrow... 👋"